Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 Metal allergy as a challenge in knee arthroplasty

-Knee osteoarthritis and other advanced knee problems often lead to severe pain and functional limitations.
-If conservative measures (physiotherapy, medication, injections, etc.) are no longer sufficient, a knee prosthesis is often considered.
-There are various forms - from total joint replacement to partial joint replacement (e.g., sledge prosthesis), in which only part of the knee joint is replaced.
+Knee joint osteoarthritis and other advanced knee problems often lead to severe pain and functional limitations.
+When conservative measures (physiotherapy, medication, injections etc.) are no longer sufficient, a knee prosthesis often comes into play.
+There are various forms – from total joint replacement to partial joint replacement (e.g. sliding prosthesis), in which only a part of the knee joint is replaced.

 For people with a nickel allergy the important question arises: How safe and tolerable are the implant materials?
 Because many standard implants contain nickel components, and allergic reactions are possible.
-This is where the idea of nickel-free or low-nickel implants or surface coatings comes into play.
+Here comes the idea of nickel‑free or low‑nickel implants or surface coatings into play.

 In this article, you will learn how a knee replacement can work with nickel allergy, what materials are available, and how a specialist like Prof. Kutzner at Endoprotheticum Rhein-Main in Mainz can help.